prp-e/openmoji-annotated-svgs/README.md

 # Annotated OpenMoji SVGs

-Everything here is the same as openmoji project.
+Everything here is the same as openmoji and simple-icon projects.